evanx/redishub-legacy/README.md

 ##### How will Redishub support its bots?

-The platform should handle identity, auth, configuration, deployment, monitoring, scaling, messaging and debugging.
-However, a major simplication is that Redis will be used across the board for all these concerns.
-For example, the same UI tool for inspecting and editing configuration, can be used for application data.
+The platform should handle identity, auth, configuration, deployment, logging, messaging, monitoring and scaling.
+A notable simplication is that Redis will be used across the board for all these concerns.

 ##### Why would a developer use an indie service which might become abandonware?